Snippet is a fragment of the page text or of a program code used in search engines, text editors and integrated development environments.

 Snippets in text editors

-The control function of snippets in text editors is popular among software developers and those who constantly need to enter a repeating text.
+The control function of snippets in text editors is popular among app developers and those who constantly need to enter a repeating text.
 This need is explained by the fact that the text fragment being entered does not change, or changes very little.

 - Text editors that include such functionality usually have a mechanism that allows you to manage a set of snippets in a similar way to how editors or operating systems allow you to manage documents or files.
 This mechanism includes operations such as viewing, modifying, adding, deleting, filtering, sorting, grouping and renaming snippets in a repository, directory or database.